rigocalin/CantariCrestine-android/README.md

         Copy part of song
     </li>
     <li>
-        Professional design with no ads.
+        Best of all, no pesky ADS!
     </li>
  </ul>